kidkicksam76/blackclover-mod/Chat-file.md

 kidkick76-ok ill take a look im about to get of of my technical school but i still have 3 classes after this ill be done with school in 4 hours

-alr immma be on anyways so when u done text me on discord
+yolte-alr immma be on anyways so when u done text me on discord

+kidkick76-ok

-imma add null magic
+yolte-imma add null magic

+kidkick76-thats what the special magic is we have to use different names

-i remade the magic list cause its too much for now if u can make a seperate file for the ones i removed
+yolte-i remade the magic list cause its too much for now if u can make a seperate file for the ones i removed

+kidkick76-ok